DusteDdk/eepromlogic/README.md

 [To the top](#stuff-this-provides)

 ### ltn
-Convert list of booleans to number.
+Convert list of booleans, representing a binary number to a number, most significant bit first in list.

 ```lisp
 (ltn (list t t nil)) ; => 6